enzoblain/enzoblain/README.md

 ## 🔥 Current Focus
 - 📈 **Developing and optimizing trading algorithms** to analyze market trends.
 - 🧠 **Diving into AI & Machine Learning**, applying them to financial data.
-- 🛠️ **Mastering low-level programming with C** to improve performance and efficiency.
+- 🛠️ **Mastering programming with Rust** to improve performance and efficiency.

 ## ⚡ Let's Connect!
 I’m always open to discussions, collaborations, and feedback.
 Feel free to check out my repositories and reach out! 🚀